bytecodealliance/component-docs/component-model/src/design/why-component-model.md

 # Why the Component Model?

+At a high level, the component model builds upon WebAssembly _core modules_ to enhance interoperability, both by enriching the type system used for checking the safety of interactions between modules, and by removing potentially error-prone ways for modules to interact.
+To understand what the limitations of core modules are, we start by defining them.

+## WebAssembly Core modules

 WebAssembly programs can be written by hand, but it's more likely that you will use a compiler to generate your programs.
 In general, a compiler translates programs from a source language